PhiLFitters/kafe2/doc/src/parts/user_guide.rst

     hist_fit = Fit(histogram)
     hist_fit.do_fit()

-By default it is assumed that the model function for a `HistFit` object is a probability density function normalised to 1.
+By default it is assumed that the model function for a `HistFit` object is a probability density function normalized to 1.
 As a consequence the bin contents are also being normalized to 1.
 To disable this behavior, set `density=False` in the `HistFit` constructor.